protomaps/go-pmtiles/README.md

 ## Cloud Storage Permissions

-Example minimal S3 policy for writing/reading to a bucket:
+To upload your files to AWS S3 you will need an IAM policy for writing/reading to a bucket, at minimum this:

     {
         "Version": "2012-10-17",